databrary/design/overview.md

 #### Slot

-A study consists of some number of *slots* (alternatives for this term: "acquisitions", "clips", "trials", "collections", "sessions", "cases", "units").
+A volume consists of some number of *slots* (alternatives for this term: "acquisitions", "clips", "trials", "collections", "sessions", "cases", "units").
 These slots are usually individual participants or sessions of the experiment.

-Importantly, each slot in a study involves the same experimental procedures for collecting data.
+Importantly, each slot in a volume involves the same experimental procedures for collecting data.
 However, not all slots will necessarily have the same set of objects, as some may be missing for various reasons.

 An slot can include both raw data collected at the time of the experiment and summary data that has been extracted from these objects later by researchers or programs.
 These may include: